metalgsm/laboratory-show-case/README.md

 # laboratory-show-case

-:toc:
-:toc-title: Summary

-== Quick Starter
+## Quick Starter

-Welcome to Laboratory Show Case
+### Welcome to Laboratory Show Case

+This poc aims to test some technologies of the java world, among them:

+* Spring Boot
+* Spring Data
+* Spring Fox
+* Lombok
+* Hibernate
+* Logback
+* Others

+This microservice uses MariaDB as a database, the scripts are in a project that uses flyway.

+###